awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 **Note**
 If you have many environments, use the search bar to filter the environment list\.

 You see the environment overview page\.
-The console's navigation pane shows the name of the application to which the environment belongs, with related application management pages, and the environment name, with environment management pages\.
+The console's navigation pane shows the name of the application where the environment belongs, with related application management pages, and the environment name, with environment management pages\.

 **Topics**
 + [Environment overview](#environments-dashboard)